 5) Sign Up For Airline Memberships

-It’s always worth signing up as a member when you book a flight with any airline.
+It’s always worth signing up for travel rewards as a member when you book a flight with any airline.
 It’s free and you can earn points on your purchases to use for future flights.

 If there are certain airlines that you fly often, definitely sign up!

 6) Take Public Transport